PiWebswiss/CS50-Project/README.md

 #### Video Demo: [video](URL-to-add)
 TODO

 #### Description:
 My project is a web application for performing Optical Character Recognition (OCR) using different models.
 It provides a user interface to upload images, processes the images on the server side, and returns the predicted text.
-You can choose between two different methods to perform OCR, __currently available only in English__:
+You can choose between two different methods to perform OCR, **currently available only in English**:

-1. **Using TensorFlow with `keras_ocr`**: It's an open-source OCR library that uses TensorFlow.
-The model runs on the server [keras-ocr documentation](https://keras-ocr.readthedocs.io/) and [GitHub repository](https://github.com/faustomorales/keras-ocr).
+1. **Using TensorFlow with `keras_ocr`**: This is an open-source OCR library that uses TensorFlow.
+The model runs on the server.
+For more details, see the [keras-ocr documentation](https://keras-ocr.readthedocs.io/) and the [GitHub repository](https://github.com/faustomorales/keras-ocr).
     - Currently, I am using a pre-trained model, which provides acceptable accuracy in most cases.
-It still requires additional training and fine-tuning to achieve better results, which is on my to-do list.
+However, it still requires additional training and fine-tuning to achieve better results, which is on my to-do list.
+    - To improve the results of `keras_ocr` and make the text more human-readable, I defined a class with methods to do just that.
+Most of the code in the class named `Keras_OCR` is copied from a GitHub repository published by Ellie Kuang.
+Here is a link to the [GitHub Jupyter Notebook](https://github.com/shegocodes/keras-ocr/blob/main/Keras-OCR.ipynb).
+    - I'm still getting unwanted results from `Keras_OCR`, so fine-tuning or retraining is on my to-do list.
+I wanted to integrate a model to ensure that your images are processed on my server, guaranteeing that no images are saved and that the processing is secure.
+This avoids sending data to a cloud-based service, where we may not know how the images are processed.
+I only recommend using `OCR with TensorFlow` for tasks where security is a concern.

-2. **Using the OCR Space API**: This is a cloud-based OCR service that processes the image and returns the text with very good accuracy using their OCR Engine 2 [OCR Space API](https://ocr.space/ocrapi).
+2. **Using the OCR Space API**: This is a cloud-based OCR service that processes the image and returns the text with very good accuracy using their OCR Engine 2.
+You can find more information about the [OCR Space API](https://ocr.space/ocrapi).
+    - The OCR Space API is my default model as it is the most accurate and fast.
+    - I send your image to the OCR Space API using HTTP/2 and Python `async/await`.
+The API responds with JSON, from which I extract the text and send it to the user using `jsonify`.

+Images are submitted and data retrieved using AJAX `fetch` and `async/await` operations.
+The server sends back a JSON file containing the predicted text or, if an error occurs, an error message.
+Alongside the message, the server responds with a status: `success`, `error`, or `info`.
+These statuses are used to send feedback to the user, often in conjunction with JavaScript, to display messages without reloading the entire page and only updating the desired elements.

+After the server receives the image, I check if it is valid by verifying the file format.
+Currently, only `png`, `jpg`, and `jpeg` are supported.
+The file's content is verified using Pillow's `verify` function to ensure the integrity of the image.

+After checking for errors, I send the image to the appropriate model chosen by the user.

-I use cookies to identify users and show them the predicted text they have generated.
-Cookies are changed every two days.
-Users can copy the predicted text for up to two hours, and the data is removed from the database using a scheduler that runs every hour.
+Users can copy the predicted text for up to two hours using the table history.
+After expiration, the data is removed from the database using a scheduler that runs every hour.
 This process cleans up expired data and prevents storing data for too long.

+I use cookies to identify users and show them the predicted text alongside the date and time they used the application for optical character recognition.
+Managing cookies is essential, so they are generated using a random universally unique identifier (UUID) with the function `uuid.uuid4()`.
+They are then stored on the client side and have a lifetime of two days before being regenerated and reset.

+Here is the corrected text, with grammar and spelling errors fixed and improved clarity:

+### Files in the Repository

+- **`API-and-config`**: This directory contains the `ocr_env.yaml` file and my OCR Space API key.
+- **`database`**: This directory contains the SQLite3 database.
+- **`static`**: This directory contains all images, videos, stylesheets, and JavaScript files.
+- **`templates`**: This directory contains `index.html`.
+I have condensed my project into a single HTML page.
+- **`test-images`**: This directory contains some images to test my model.
+- **`.gitignore`**: This file is used to remove unwanted files from commits.
+- **`app.py`**: This file is my Flask server.
+- **`requirements.txt`**: This file lists all the requirements necessary for the application to run.

+Below is a guide on how to configure your environment using Miniconda or Python.

 #### Configure
 The `ocr_env.yaml` file contains a list of all packages and dependencies.

->Note: Environment only tested on Windows machines.
+>Note: The environment has only been tested on Windows machines.

-To recreate the Conda environment named ``ocr``:
+To recreate the Conda environment named `ocr`:

 1. Install Miniconda using the [Miniconda installer](https://docs.anaconda.com/miniconda/).
 2. Open the Miniconda Command Line.